UOSAN/uocloud_sync/README.md

 uocloud_sync.py --src SRC_SHARE:PATH --dest DEST_SHARE:PATH
 ```
 - `SRC_SHARE` is the name of the source Globus endpoint to copy from.
 For example, "SANLab Warm Storage".
 - `PATH` is the source directory to copy.
-For example
+For example, "/Devaluation".
 - `DEST_SHARE` is the name of the destination Globus endpoint to copy to.
 For example, "SANLab Talapas share".
 This share points to /projects/sanlab/shared on Talapas.
 - `PATH` is the destination directory name.